 Shelley Golden, PhD

-Shelly Golden’s expertise is in public policy and health education.
-She is an assistant professor in the Department of Health Behavior at the Gillings School of Global Public Health.
+Shelley Golden's expertise is in public policy and health behavior.
+She is an associate professor in the Department of Health Behavior at the Gillings School of Global Public Health.

-Golden’s research assesses the role of economic and social welfare public policies on health-related behaviors, with a particular emphasis on smoking and alcohol use.
-She seeks to better understand the ways in which state-level public policies and other contextual factors influence individual health behaviors; state and policymaker characteristics that impact the adoption and dissemination of health-related laws; and the influence of changing labor market conditions on health behaviors and policies.
+Golden's research assesses the role of health, economic and social welfare public policies on health-related behaviors, with a particular emphasis on commercial tobacco and alcohol use.
+She seeks to better understand the ways in which public policies and neighborhood characteristics influence individual health behaviors; state and policymaker characteristics that impact the adoption and dissemination of health-related laws; and the influence of changing retail market conditions on health behaviors and policies.